SeaGL/seagl.github.io/_posts/2017-09-09-QA-sharris.md

 A: It's my first visit and I'm excited.
 I'm going to meet so many people with new and fresh ideas.
 I'm also quite daunted - they're all super intelligent too!

-Q: Why do you think computer people would want to listen to a talk by a musician?"
+Q: Why do you think computer people would want to listen to a talk by a musician?

 A: So many of the computer people I know are musicians too, and seem to be intrigued by the maths and patterns in music.